Final Fantasy XVI Characters: meet the cast of FF16

 Speculation & Analysis on Clive:

-We’ve also caught small looks at his abilities.
+We’ve also caught small looks at Clive's abilities.
 He’s a skilled swordsman, but he also clearly wields the power of certain summons in combat.
 We see him perform a fiery uppercut style move with a giant wing (Phoenix), smash opponents with a stony fist (Titan), and swipe at them with a avian-like talon (Garuda).
-What other summons might he be able to borrow the powers of?
-We’ll have to see…
+We’ll have to see how the other summons powers are used in combat.
+In addition, Clive is the Dominant of at least one version of Ifrit, and can be seen transforming into him.

 Series Factoid: This is the second Clive in Final Fantasy history; in FF14, there’s an NPC member of the Students of Baldeson who shares the name, which is a traditional Old English name fitting for FF16’s medieval fantasy setting.